EpimetheusMusicPlayer/libepimetheusKotlin/docs/libepimetheus/tk.hacker1024.libepimetheus/-user/email.md

 `val email: `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)

-The email address of the user to sign in with.
+The email address of the user.

 ### Property

-`email` - The email address of the user to sign in with.
+`email` - The email address of the user.

-### Parameters

-`password` - The user's password.